tryscer/flock/Book/Flock-Music.md

 We see Vilma as she grabs the mic and lays it down close to her face.
 Mucho has joined Heath in creating a perimeter around her.
 Through the nearby speakers we hear her voice, enormous even now, as she cries out,

-*(Do you guys want to watch the rest of the ‘motion picture...’
-Or do you guys want some rock’n’roll?)*
+*(Do you all wanna watch the rest of the ‘motion picture...’
+Or do you guys want some rock’n’ROLL?)*

 The crowd cheers; it's a long, rolling rumble, going through the lot like a wave.
 When the wave reaches us we allow ourselves to be swept along with it, and we hold hands and shout and scream.
 ​	"Rock'n'roll will never die!"
 Alice yells at the screen, at the image of dead Elvis.
 ​	The truck is swaying and rocking -- the denim-clad gang that tried to seize the mics is leaving the stage.
 Under the truck I see Cindy, talking earnestly with one of the members, holding on to his top button, her face flushed.
 A huge "boo" greets the bikers as they leave. ​
 ​	“Have you ever heard a crowd so loud?”
 Alice shouts.
 Her eyes are twinkling.
-I hold her and kiss her, gently, lovingly, and the taste of that one kiss will stay in my mouth for the rest of my life.
+I hold her and kiss her, gently, lovingly.
+In that moment, for the first and only time, I think I see something.
+As I watch the shadows the band casts on the screen, they seem to shift shapes and grow wings.
+Some winged shadows fly off the screen, and some remain hovering over us all.
+​	It ends as soon as it starts.
+I will never have visions again.

 *(Heath, why don't you sing one?
 Come on, Heath, give us a number...)*